Reflecting on an experience: breaking bad news

 A patient had just died during the previous shift.
-At handover the registrar asked me to pop up and see the patient's relatives as she had to go to HDU to see a deteriorating patient.
+At handover the registrar asked me to pop up and see the patient's relatives as they had to go to HDU to see a deteriorating patient.

-I arrived on the ward and found them by the patient's bed, they were very angry and asked me what had happened.
-I recognised that I was unprepared for this conversation and said that I would go and get his notes and come back to see them.
+I arrived on the ward and found the relatives by the patient's bed, they were very angry and asked me what had happened.
+I recognised that I was unprepared for this conversation and said that I would go and get the patient's notes and come back to see them.
 I went to talk to the ward sister, who said that she had just returned from holiday and had only received a brief handover from the night staff.
 She asked if I would deal with the patient's relatives as she was short of staff and wanted to finish the morning drugs round.
 I was unfamiliar with the ward and asked her where I could take the relatives to talk to them.
 She pointed vaguely in the direction of what looked like a side room.

 During the conversation it became clear that this room was being used as a nurse's locker room, whilst their old one was being decorated.
 Several nurses came into collect their handbags before they went home.
-I went through the "What to do if your relative dies" booklet with them and they left the ward still crying.
+I went through the "What to do if your relative dies" booklet with the relatives and they left the ward still crying.